-The movie features a predominantly white cast, consistent with traditional casting practices of its era, and does not include any intentional race or gender swaps of lead roles.
-Its narrative is a classic musical comedy that maintains a neutral to positive portrayal of traditional identities, without incorporating any explicit DEI critiques.
+The movie features a predominantly white main cast, consistent with traditional Hollywood productions of its time, without any explicit race or gender swaps of established roles.
+Its narrative, a lighthearted musical comedy set in the 1890s, does not critique traditional identities and frames them in a neutral or positive light.

 The 1969 film "Hello, Dolly!" is an adaptation of a well-established Broadway musical.
 All primary and significant characters, such as Dolly Levi and Horace Vandergelder, maintain the same gender as depicted in the original source material.
 There are no instances where a character canonically established as one gender is portrayed as a different gender in the film.